-1. Onboard Navigation
+1. Onboard navigation

 This is an essential piece of camping gear as it has multi-purposes.
-It can come in handy for bicycle tires, sport balls and other outdoor equipment.
+It can come in handy for bicycle tires, sports balls, and other outdoor equipment.
 Look for a compressor that can offer higher pressures like 150 psi and operate on 12 volts.

-3. Mobile WiFi Hotspot or WiFi Booster
+3. Mobile WiFi hotspot or WiFi booster

 This is a newer piece of essential camping gear among RVers as many travelers need to get online from time to time.
-While many RV parks advertise free WiFi, few can deliver enough band width to meet the needs of everyone in the park (when at peak capacity).
+While many RV parks advertise free WiFi, few can deliver enough bandwidth to meet the needs of everyone in the park (when at peak capacity).

 So, unless you have a third hand, using a handheld flashlight can be difficult at times.
-Several of these little jobs (that come to mind when a headlamp is essential) include connecting the water hose, opening a baggage compartment, stowing the patio awning (when unexpected weather arrives in the middle of the night) hitching/unhitching, etc.
+Several of these little jobs (that come to mind when a headlamp is essential) include connecting the water hose, opening a baggage compartment, stowing the patio awning (when unexpected weather arrives in the middle of the night), hitching/unhitching, etc.